EdelCastillo/rSirem/cmpInfo.md

 ### sirem_vs_rMSI2<-function(sample, SNR)
 >#### Generates statistical data with the deviations of rSIREM and rMSI2 with respect to a standard sample.
+> Valid for a particular case; not generalizable.
+Requires prior information.

 > **Description of the parameters:**
 ```